-Strength in a muscle is length and position-specific.
-So manual muscle tests are total bunk.
+But strength in a muscle is length- and position-specific.
+So manual muscle tests aren’t reliable.

 Dramatization.
 Not actually 200 pounds in this image. 😂

 You have Athlete B who weighs 200 pounds and can do the front splits.
-He holds his body’s weight using his hamstrings on the front leg and the thigh/hip flexors on the back leg.
+He holds his body’s weight using his hamstrings on the front leg and the thigh and hip flexors on the back leg.
 His hamstrings are clearly strong for that movement.

-They each have built very strong hamstrings FOR THAT SPECIFIC activity.
+They each have built very strong hamstrings for a specific activity.
 There may be some small amount of carryover between these movements, but true strength and mastery of any given movement requires practice of that specific movement.

 And if you ask these two athletes to do an entirely different hamstring exercise that tests the hamstrings' ability to bend the knee, you'll discover almost no carryover!

-If I do a bunch of bicep curls in a standing position, it does not mean my bicep curls will be strong if I’m in a different position.
-This is something bodybuilders get to know quickly and something they apply when building their biceps.
+It would be the same if I do a bunch of bicep curls in a standing position, then try to do bicep work while on my back.
 Muscle strength is dependent on length and position.
 You can’t train muscles in one orientation and expect to have good development and function in all of the lengths and angles you haven't trained.

-Let’s say you test someone’s hamstring strength with a typical muscle testing method.
-You put them face down and have them lift their foot and leg toward the ceiling.
+With traditional manual muscle testing for hamstrings, for example, you lie face down and lift your foot and leg toward the ceiling.
 Some textbooks will say something to the effect of, “if they can do it, their hamstrings are okay.
 Dysfunction is elsewhere.”